 5. Teach abroad.

-ESL positions are among the most in-demand online teaching jobs these days.
-If you speak English, have a college degree, and have access to the necessary technology, you can become an online teacher of English as a Second Language.
+Learning English is important in many countries around the world.
+If you speak English, have a college degree, and have access to the necessary technology, you might be able to earn a spot as an online teacher of English as a Second Language.

-A graduate degree is one of the requirements for online teaching jobs, but it's not the only way to get there.
-Go to individual online college and university websites to see what their specific requirements are.
-A certain level of professional experience along with a bachelor's degree may be enough to qualify you to become an online teacher.
+Go to individual online college and university websites to see what their specific requirements for hiring teachers are, and apply anyway.
+If you have a certain level of professional experience along with a bachelor's degree, that may be enough for some schools to waive their requirements in your favor.